 When should I take the LSAT?

-The LSAT is administered four times each year in February, June, October, and December.
+The LSAT is administered multiple times per year.
 Applicants should take the LSAT at the time of year when they will have sufficient time to prepare for the test.
 Penn State Law's application closes in March, and LSAT scores typically are available one month after the administration of the test.
-Accordingly, June test takers typically must apply for admission in the year after taking the LSAT score, as our application will be closed for the following fall once scores become available.
 More information is available at LSAC.org.